MeRupamGanguly/Golang-Deltas/README.md

 - `$text`: Performs text search.
 Text search is case insensitive by default.
 Text search is also diacritic insensitive (e.g., "café" would match "cafe").
 MongoDB calculates a relevance score (score) for each document based on the frequency and proximity of the search terms in the indexed fields.
+Text searches in MongoDB require a text index on the field(s) you want to search.
 ```json
 {
   "_id": ObjectId("60d02e9c25c156ae22df2b73"),